zammad/zammad-documentation/install/includes/setup-locales.rst

    $ locale

-.. tip:: You can correct the locate like so:
+.. tip:: You can correct the locale like so:

    .. code-block:: sh